On our last Red Sea Relaxed I was posed the question as to how I managed to successfully capture sunbeams.

 Phew, a lot to think about.

 Yes but if you practice your strobe and mixed lighting techniques then this shouldn’t be too much of a task load and you will get some beautiful sunbeams pictures.

-If you take it nice and slowly and repeat your shots methodically you will get it in the end.
+If you take it nice and slowly and repeat your shots methodically you will in the end, get the sunbeams.

 Taking things slowly is much easier on an itinerary that allows you more diving freedom.